 Visiting this famous, island-spotted bay is a necessity if you visit northern Vietnam.
 The spectacular caves and stunning coves are on many travellers bucket list.
 The bay is best viewed aboard an overnight cruise, and we found one night/two days to be sufficient to take in all Ha Long Bay has to offer.
 Our Fantasea Tour guides were very knowledgable and got us to all of the places and activities we wanted to do, for the reasonable price of $95 US.
+This included all of our meals and accommodation costs.
 However you experience it, make sure to take it all in as it’s one of the most famous bays in the world!

 How to Get There